 - contact your water supplier to get a copy.

 To view the information about your drinking water supplier that is in EPA's database, please visit the Envirofacts page on your state.

 If your drinking water comes from a private well, you are responsible for your water's safety.
 EPA rules do not apply to private wells (although some state rules do), but EPA recommends that well owners have their water tested annually.
 Contact your state to get a list of certified commercial laboratories that test drinking water.

 State drinking water offices

 Each state produces an annual report on trends among its drinking water systems.
-Samoa's report is not online, but read EPA's national summary to learn how to get a copy.
+Wyoming's report is not online, but read EPA's national summary to learn how to get a copy.